MickeyKay/better-font-awesome-library/README.md

 When BFAL reaches the fallback, it invokes `release_data_refresh_callback` once if configured.
 Otherwise it fires `bfa_release_data_refresh_requested` with the supported channel and library instance.
 The handler must only schedule work and return promptly.
 Scheduling, locking, durable last-known-good persistence, retry backoff, jitter, and freshness policy belong to the consumer.

+A provider may return a release array or a declared BFAL release record.
+Declared records must use the exact supported `schema_version`, `channel`, and `edition`, an allowed `source`, and a fully valid nested release.
+BFAL rejects mismatches rather than discarding or normalizing them.

 An asynchronous worker can call `refresh_release_data()`.
 That explicit operation requests the `5.x` Free channel with TLS verification, no redirects, a timeout of at most five seconds, and a response limit of 2 MiB.
 It stores the established transient shape only after the entire release record validates.
 It returns the validated release array on success or a sanitized `WP_Error` on failure.

 The Font Awesome API and CDN are external services.
 Consumers should document when they contact those services and apply the consent, privacy, scheduling, and persistence policy appropriate to their application.